open-contracting/standard/docs/schema/codelists.md

 Contracts can move through multiple states.
 Releases over time can update the status of a contract.

-To disclose that a contract is suspended, set the contract's `status` field to 'active' and use its `statusDetails` field to record that the contract is suspended.
-For more information, see the [contract suspension](../../guidance/map/contract_suspension) worked example.

 ```{versionchanged} 1.2
 Added the 'terminatedEarly' and 'terminatedSuccessfully' codes.
 ```